2002 Chamber Music Connects the World, Junior

 Since 2010 Visiting Professor at the Kronberg Academy Masters

 2017 Kronberg Academy Festival, concert

-With his highly virtuosic yet unpretentious style, pianist Martin Helmchen continues to impress the international music scene including superb debuts with Berlin Philharmonic and Herbert Blomstedt, Vienna Philharmonic and Valery Gergiev, London Philharmonic and Vladimir Jurowski and with City of Birmingham Symphony Orchestra and Andris Nelsons.
+With his highly virtuosic yet unpretentious style, pianist Martin Helmchen continues to impress the international music scene including superb debuts with Berliner Philharmoniker and Herbert Blomstedt, Wiener Philharmoniker and Valery Gergiev, London Philharmonic Orchestra and Vladimir Jurowski and City of Birmingham Symphony Orchestra and Andris Nelsons.
 In the USA, he has made his concerto debuts with New York Philharmonic at Carnegie Hall and at the Tanglewood Festival with the Boston Symphony Orchestra, on both occasions under the baton of Christoph von Dohnányi.

 Martin Helmchen’s quest for exploring all facets of music-making is born in his passion for collaboration, not only with orchestras, but also through chamber music – largely ignited in early collaborations with the late cellist Boris Pergamenschikow.
 Since 2010, Martin Helmchen has been an Associate Professor of chamber music at theKronberg Academy.

 In 2017/18 season Martin Helmchen is soloist with City of Birmingham Symphony Orchestra and Alexander Vedernikov, Sächsische Staatskapelle Dresden with Herbert Blomstedt, Wiener Symphoniker with Tomáš Netopil, Orchestre National de Belgique with Hugh Wolff and Warsaw Philharmonic with Olari Elts as well as with San Diego Symphony and Jahja Ling.